More Holodomor Websites & Internet Resources:

 Great example of a brief information page with embedded links and list of additional resources, that exists within the framework of a broader genocide institutional framework.

-~ Holodomor series of webpages from the Ukrainian Canadian Congres with continuously updated listings of events and announcements; also includes a list of resources.
+~ Holodomor, series of webpages from the Ukrainian Canadian Congress with continuously updated listings of events and announcements; also includes a list of resources.

 ~ The Ukrainian Canadian Research and Documentation Centre homepage index lists information on several UCRDC Holodomor projects over the years, e.g., the acclaimed 1984 documentary, Harvest of Despair, with links to the film in 5 languages and related information; oral history projects, and more.